 Amanda, a 29-year-old nurse, decided at 5:30 on a Friday morning she was going to take her life when she got home from work.

 Not a good night last night, had a disturbing dream…Got to try and get through the day, hope I can shift my mind enough to focus.
-Only plan tonight is to come home and take a nap.”
+Only plan tonight is to come home and take a nap.

-Sure as heck, Amanda got home from work, waited for darkness to fall, put on her PJs, brushed her teeth, swallowed dozens of pills, laid down on her bed, and drifted-off to sleep.
+Sure as heck, Amanda got home from work, waited for darkness to fall, put on her PJs, brushed her teeth, swallowed dozens of pills, laid down on her bed, and drifted off to sleep.

-Jerome A. Motto, MD: The Foundation
+Jerome A. Motto, MD: The foundation

 Dr. Motto was the only American to devise an experiment that dramatically reduced suicide deaths.

 Very simply, Motto sent occasional letters to those at risk.